 - Get a bank account supporting traveling

 - Book your first train ride, flight, bus ride or however you wanna go

 - Book accomodation for your first night

 - Enjoy, learn, sweat, meet people, try food, take pictures, struggle a bit and laugh about it, write your diary, travel!

 Trip preparation step 1 – Decide: YES I am going to do this! –

 “YES I am going to make this trip!”
 For us the moment of deciding to make a world trip occurred in the bus on the Indonesian island Java.
 It was the summer of 2014.
 We made an agreement to travel for half a year, and we never reconsidered.
 We only extended the trip from half a year to a year, a few days later in another bus.
 Why shouldn’t we travel longer, when we change things anyway?

-This blog helps you to make the path of preparing and going for your trip more clear.
+This blog helps you to make the path of preparing your trip more clear.
 All essentials for your journey preparation will you find in this article.
 But don’t expect to be able to plan everything for your (big) trip.
 Prepare what is convenient and possible, and let go for the bigger part of unexpected things.
 Because that is what traveling means isn’t it?